olydis/PSSwagger/docs/extensions/readme.md

 customAuthCommand | `string` | Specify a PowerShell cmdlet that should return a Microsoft.Rest.ServiceClientCredentials object that implements custom authentication logic. hostOverrideCommand | `string` | Specify a PowerShell cmdlet that should return a custom hostname string.
 Overrides the default host in the specification. noAuthChallenge | `bool` | Specify true to indicate that the service will not offer an authentication challenge, such as adding the WWW-Authenticate header to a 401 response.
-Default is false. formatter | `string` | Specify a formatter to use.
-One of: 'None', 'PSScriptAnalyzer' defaultWildcardChar | `character` | Default wildcard character for auto-generated client-side filtering.
+Default is false. defaultWildcardChar | `character` | Default wildcard character for auto-generated client-side filtering.
 Defaults to '%'. azureDefaults | `x-ps-msazure-defaults` | Defaults for Microsoft Azure services.